pmwisdom/webpack-shared-configuration-example/README.md

 ## Install

 1. `npm install`
-2. 1) `npm run dev` to start dev server or 2) `npm run start` to start server using producation config
+2. 1) `npm run dev` to start dev server or 2) `npm run start` to start server using production config